PneumaSolutions/rim-manual-mac-old/src/pricing.md

 An incident pass will allow you to assist a single user for as long as is needed over a 24 hour period.
 At any point during the 24 hour period, reconnections can be made.
 So let's say you start out by setting up an overnight Windows re-installation.
 Once that machine is able to use RIM, you can come back and configure the end user's system as they see fit.
 ### Day Pass ($20)
 A day pass will allow you to assist several users over a 24 hour period.
 So if you have multiple errands to run, you'll want one of these.
+## Hourly Prepaid Packages
+These packages allow you to have a designated amount of hours on your account.
+A 5 hour pass costs $25, and a 15 hour pass costs $50.
+These hours will last for a year from the date of their initial use, or a year from the date of purchase if not used.
+These hours can be used for any interactive sessions, and RIM will only deduct the exact, down-to-the-minute amount of time you used.
+For example, if you have 5 hours and you use 12 minutes, you will have 4 hours, 48 minutes remaining.
+Of further note is the fact that your free daily 30 minute allotment is prioritized before your prepaid time is used.
+If you run out of time, be it prepaid time or your free daily allotment, you will receive a 5 minute and 1 minute warning.
+If you are about to run out of paid time and you refill your account before the clock runs out, your session will be uninterrupted.
 ## Personal Unattended Access Subscriptions
 These plans allow you, as AN individual controller, to configure a set number of physical machines for unattended access.
 These plans are scalable (up to ten targets) in order to meet your needs.
 Whether you're simply looking to control your desktop from the road, or you're the go-to tech support for a few folks in your family, these plans have you covered.
 Note that the subscriptions do not concern interactive sessions, I.E. those initiated via a keyword.
 The incident passes and day passes described above can be used alongside a subscription to facilitate interactive sessions.
 If you don't have any passes, the daily 30 minute allotment is used.